#Decarbonize

 #Decarbonize Student Leadership Summit

-Every year, schools from around the world nominate their most engaged 13-19yr olds to the #Decarbonize Student Leadership Summit.
+Every year, schools around the world send their most engaged 13-19yr olds to attend the #Decarbonize Student Leadership Summit.

-The #Decarbonize Summit is a week-long youth education and leadership program that allows children ages 13-19 to learn about the economic, social, and environmental interconnections of climate change through hands-on experiences.
-Held at the location of UNFCCC COP, students from around the world come together to build skills in action, advocacy, and global citizenship.
-The #Decarbonize Summit empowers student as environmental leaders to best serve their homes, schools, and communities.
+The #Decarbonize Summit is a week-long program where youth to learn about, advocate for, and act on climate issues.
+Students come together from around the world come to build leadership and global citizenship skills to best serve their homes, schools, and communities.

-The Conference of Parties (COP) is the annual United Nations Climate Change Conference that takes place in a different host city each year.
-The #Decarbonize Student Leadership Summit is run in parallel to COP (same place, same time).
-Students attend COP events, turning their Summit learning into real advocacy opportunities.
-Click here to apply for 2023!
+The #Decarbonize Summit runs in parallel to COP (same place, same time).
+Students attend COP events, turning their training into real advocacy opportunities.
+Join us in 2023!

 COP27, Sharm el Sheikh, Egypt